Skip to Content

 Wind Block Fence

-Patio with lattice wind block fenceWood fence wind blocks come as panels made of wood with cutouts in a symmetrical or artsy pattern.
-Air and light are allowed in, but the gusty wind is kept at bay.
+Wood fence wind blocks come as panels made of wood with cutouts in a symmetrical or artsy pattern.
+Air and light are allowed in, but the gusty breezes are kept at bay.

 Patio Wind Deflector

-Patio with bamboo wind block panelsA patio wind deflector does not have to be attached to a patio.
-Once a homeowner figures out where the wind is coming from, a wind deflector can be erected to stop the wind from reaching the patio.
+A patio wind deflector does not have to be attached to the flooring.
+Once a homeowner figures out where the windy problem is coming from, a DIY wind deflector can be erected to stop the gusts from reaching the seating area.

 Outdoor Wind Blocking Shades

-Covered patio with outdoor wind blocking shades wicker furniture stacked stone fireplaceShades for patios make great wind blocks and add a touch of décor to the patio’s design.
+Shades for patios make great wind blocks and add a touch of dรฉcor to the patio’s design.
 Different fabric choices include materials that are solid, sheer, or woven.

 Roll Down Wind Protection

-Luxury covered patio with roll down wind protection sunken outdoor living roomShades can hang from simple hardware that can be taken down when they are not in use or installed as roll down wind protection.
+Shades can hang from simple hardware that can be taken down when not in use or installed as roll-down windscreen protection.
 Manufacturers offer shades made to be installed for an outside patio.

 Clear Vinyl Curtains

 You’ve probably seen plenty of clear vinyl curtains used in restaurants and bars with outdoor seating.
-Similar to large clear tarps, these vinyl panels are waterproof and come in a variety of different sizes depending on your need.
+Similar to large clear tarps, these vinyl panels are waterproof and come in a variety of different sizes depending on your needs.

-Clear vinyl/pvc curtains are generally resistant to UV rays and often treated with an anti microbial coating.
+Clear vinyl/PVC curtains are generally resistant to UV rays and often treated with an anti-microbial coating.
 They are often sold in 20 mil or 30 mil thickness.
 A thicker curtain is advisable for anti-crack resistance for cold weather climates.

-These come with grommets so you can hand them from your patio or porch using hooks or other types of fasteners.
+These come with grommets, so you can hand them from your patio or porch using hooks or other types of fasteners.
 To ensure they don’t create too much noise and stay secure they should be attached at the top and bottom.

 Plexiglass & Glass Wind Barriers

-Glass patio railing and wind blockerA patio may face the beach and ocean or provide a gorgeous mountain view.
+A patio may face the beach and ocean or provide a gorgeous mountain view.
 In that case, it may not be a good idea to use a windbreak that interrupts the scenery even by a small amount, such as screens.

 Portable Wind Block

-Patio with pergola and plastic panels wind block and privacy curtainsA portable wind block is a temporary option typically made from panels covered with different materials.
+A portable wind block is a temporary option typically made from panels covered with different materials.

 These panels commonly snap onto a patio’s frame.
 Materials that work well include screen, sheer fabric, cotton, burlap, or protection from harsh weather, such as clear plastic.